hkniberg/doit/README.md

 A proof-of-concept implementation of dynamic GPT function calling.

-This allows GPT to generate the code it needs to solve your request.
+This allows GPT to generate the code it needs on-the-fly.

 For example if you ask it to download a page, it will dynamially generate the code to download a page, and then call it.